K-stablity of Fano threefold hypersurfaces of index 1: Introduction

 K-stability was initially defined by the non-negativity of the Futaki invariant, which is calculated from certain flat degenerations (test configurations) of the manifold $X$.
 Since then, new definitions of K-stability have been proposed, culminating with the Valuative Criterion.
 This is more birational-geometric in flavour: K-stability is implied by finding lower bounds for invariants such as the \textit{alpha invariant} below and the \textit{delta invariant} (see Definition \ref{def: delta invariant})

 where $\left|-K_X \right|_{\mbQ}$ is the set of the effective $\mbQ$-divisors on $X$ which are $\mbQ$-linearly equivalent to $-K_X$.
 Alpha and delta invariants are more suitable to treating $\mathbb{Q}$-Fano varieties.
 For instance, a Fano variety $X$ of dimension $n$ is K-stable if $\alpha(X) > n/(n+1)$ (\cite{Tianc1,OdakaSano}).
 The $n/(n+1)$ lower bound is far from being optimal: indeed, many K-stable Fano 3-folds have been proved to have alpha invariant lower than $3/4$ (see \cite{KOW}).
 However, it is possible to decrease the lower bound down to $1/2$ by adding a seemingly-unrelated assumption on the geometry of $X$ as in \cite{StibitzZhuang}. \begin{Thm}[{\cite[Theorem 1.2, Corollary 3.1]{StibitzZhuang}}] Let $X$ be a birational superrigid $\mathbb{Q}$-Fano variety with Picard rank $\rho_X=1$.
 If $\alpha(X) \ge 1/2$, then $X$ is K-stable. \end{Thm} A Fano variety $X$ is \textit{birationally rigid} if its birational equivalence class consists of only one Mori fibre space (up to isomorphism).
 It is said to be \textit{birationally superrigid} if, in addition, $\Bir(X)=\Aut(X)$.
-An interesting class of Fano $3$-folds with this property are quasismooth Fano 3-fold hypersurfaces (cf \cite{CP,CPR}).
+An interesting class of Fano $3$-folds with this property are quasismooth Fano 3-fold hypersurfaces of index $1$ (cf \cite{CP,CPR}).

-A \textit{Fano 3-fold hypersurface} with Fano index 1 is a normal projective $\mbQ$-factorial 3-dimensional variety with ample anticanonical divisor and terminal singularities that is anticanonically embedded in codimension 1 into a weighted projective space.
-There are exactly 95 deformation families of Fano 3-fold hypersurfaces (cf \cite{IanoFletcher,ChenChenChen}), and any quasismooth member of these 95 families is birationally rigid (cf \cite{CP}).
+A \textit{Fano 3-fold hypersurface} is a normal projective $\mbQ$-factorial 3-dimensional variety with ample anticanonical divisor and terminal singularities that is embedded into a weighted projective space as a well formed and quasismooth hypersurface (see Section \ref{sec:WPS} for definitions).
+The class group $\Cl (X)$ of a Fano 3-fold hypersurface $X$ is isomorphic to $\mathbb{Z}$ (see for example \cite[Remark 4.2]{OkadaFanostrat}) and its index is defined to be the positive integer $\iota_X$ such that $-K_X = \iota_X A$ in $\Cl (X)$, where $A$ is the ample ample generator.
+There are exactly 95 deformation families of Fano 3-fold hypersurfaces of index $1$ (cf \cite{IanoFletcher,ChenChenChen}), and any quasismooth member of these 95 families is birationally rigid (cf \cite{CP}).
+Moreover, it is shown in \cite[Corollary 1.3]{ACP} that a Fano 3-fold hypersurface is birationally rigid if and only if its index is one.